adambreland/cpp-simple_bazel_cpp_toolchain/README.markdown

        "@simple_bazel_cpp_toolchain//:simple_x86_64_linux_toolchain"
    )
    ```
+   The use of `@local_config_platform//:host` assumes that remote execution is
+   not performed and that the host is an x86-64 Linux system.
+Also, as
+   described above, use of the toolchain requires `g++` and the presence of
+   the assumed system include directories.
 3. Targets are defined using the rules given in the target definition section
    below.
-4. The build flag `--incompatible_enable_cc_toolchain_resolution` is used when
+4. The build flag `--incompatible_enable_cc_toolchain_resolution` is used.
+For
-   building targets.
-For example, a `.bazelrc` file may be used to provide this
+   example, a `.bazelrc` file may be used to provide this flag.
-   flag.

 ## Conceptual target types and target definition
 The toolchain allows the definition of five kinds of conceptual targets.